pannous/tensorflow-speech-recognition/README.md

 **Collaborators wanted!** We are in the process of tackling this project in seriousness.
 Drop an email to info@pannous.com if you want to join the party, no matter your background.

-We are still in the planning phase!
+We are still in the **planning phase**!
 See train.py for the suggested general architecture.
-You can contribute right now by implementing one of the (easy) train methods.
+You can contribute right away by discussing or implementing one of the (easy) train_... methods.
 It is important that we have a mechanism to persist and load subsets of the whole model, and to make it extensible on demand.
-So far the graph.load and saver.load mechanisms are insufficient for that.
+So far the Graph.load and Saver.load mechanisms are insufficient for that.